 Þingvellir National Park is also a place where cracks in the earth's surface are silent witnesses of the continental drift between the North American and Eurasian plates.
 The largest crack (fault) is Almannagjá, which is actually a canyon.
 The tectonic plates keep moving and result in Iceland growing by 0.8in (2cm) per year.
 As a result of the movement, you may feel small earthquakes every now and then.

 Some of the faults have filled up with water over time.
 The water is so clear that you can snorkel and dive in them.
-The Silfra fissure is probably the best known snorkeling site.
-I just find it amazing to know that you are diving between the tectonic plates of North America and the Eurasian plate.
+The Silfra fissure (map) is probably the best known snorkeling site.
+We just find it amazing to know that you are diving between the tectonic plates of North America and the Europe.

-It was too cold when we were there, but if you feel like it, go ahead and join a guided snorkeling tour and let me know how it was.
+It was too cold when we were there, but if you feel like it, go ahead and join a guided snorkeling tour and let us know how it was.

 Another fissure, Nikulásargjá, is known as the "coin fissure".
 It started when King Frederick VIII of Denmark was visiting in 1907 and visitors began throwing coins from the bridge that was built for the king.